-- Applicability of Previous Sections: As stated in the Definitions Section, part-time academic instructors are not full-time Faculty members.
-Nevertheless, the Parties agree that, in addition to the articles in Section 1 for which Part-Time Instructors are eligible of this Agreement and as well as all of the regulations governing the instruction of academic courses approved by Senate, the sub-section on Academic Freedom, Section 2.0: 2.0-2.6, also applies to part-time academic instructors.
-Articles in Section 1 that are not applicable to Part-Time Instructors include Leave for Political Candidates [1.12], Tuition Benefit for Members [1.17.1], Tuition Benefit for Spouse [1.17.3], Tuition Benefit for Children [1.17.2], Study Leave [1.11], and all University Group Benefits [1.16]. - 2.1 The Parties recognize that, while Part-Time Academic Instructors are not Faculty Members as defined by this Agreement, nevertheless, they are an integral part of the delivery of the curriculum at the University.
+- 1.0 Applicability of Previous Sections: As stated in the Definitions Section, part-time academic instructors are not full-time Faculty members.
+Nevertheless, the Parties agree that, in addition to all of Section 1 of this Agreement as well as all of the regulations governing the instruction of academic courses approved by Senate, the sub-section on Academic Freedom, Section 2.0:2.0-2.6, also applies to part-time academic instructors. - 2.1 The Parties recognize that, while Part-Time Academic Instructors are not Faculty Members as defined by this Agreement, nevertheless, they are an integral part of the delivery of the curriculum at the University.
 The terms and conditions of employment applicable to Part-Time Academic Instructors shall be as defined in the clauses listed below.